BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Background

 \section{Background}

 Tile-based \threesixty videos temporally slice the video into chunks.
-Each chunk is split into multiple segments to cover entire \threesixty spatial area.
-The user's screen includes multiple tiles and each segment represents a short fraction of video for a particular tile.
-Usually, each segment is encoded in multiple quality levels or bitrates for video streaming.
-The ABR algorithm for \threesixty video has to select the bitrate of segment for each tile before downloading it.
+Each chunk is split into multiple tiles to cover the entire \threesixty spatial area.
+Usually, each tile is encoded in multiple quality levels or bitrates for video streaming.
+The ABR algorithm for \threesixty video has to select the bitrate of a tile before downloading it.
 So, the action of the online ABR algorithm for each chunk is a list of selected bitrates for each tile.

 {\bf Field of View [\texttt{FOV}].} A \threesixty video is encoded in the full \threesixty visual sphere.
 However, the human eye's field of vision covers about 130\textdegree\cite{ratcliff2020thinvr}.
 Therefore, the user interacting with the \threesixty video cannot see the entire spatial area of the presented video.
 The part of the \threesixty video inside the user's visible region is called \texttt{Field of View} or \AF.
 Figure \ref{fig:background_FOV} shows an example of a \AF that consists a subset of tiles of the full sphere of the \threesixty video seen by the user.
 We use the term \texttt{view} to refer to the group of tiles inside the \AF.
-When the user interacts with \threesixty video with a VR headset (say), the user can arbitrarily change the \AF and view by moving their head,.
+When the user interacts with \threesixty video with a VR headset, the user can arbitrarily change the \AF and view by moving their head.

-{\bf Navigation Graph.} \textit{Navigation Graph} for \threesixty videos introduced in \cite{park2019navigation} for the first time and is used to represent the probability of users transitioning from each view to another view as they watch the \threesixty video.
-Each node $(k, v)$ of the graph corresponds to a $k^{th}$ chunk of the video and view index $v$.
-Also, an weighted edge $e = \{k, v_i, v_j\}$ from node $(k, v_i)$ to node $(k+1, v_j)$ shows the probability of jumping from view $v_i$ to view $v_j$ while the chunk $k$ is playing.
-Usually, the navigation graph is used to keep the historical head direction traces of multiple users against a single video or historical head direction traces of a single user against multiple videos.
-Every time the user interacts with a video and jumps from view $v_i$ to view $v_j$ at chunk $k$ the weight of edge $e = \{k, v_i, v_j\}$ get updated.
+{\bf Buffer Occupancy based Lyapunov Algorithm.} BOLA~\cite{spiteri2019theory} is an ABR algorithm optimized for single-tile 2D video streaming, using buffer occupancy in bitrate selection.
+In \threesixty video streaming, besides bandwidth uncertainty, additional factors like user head direction and \AF introduce complexity.
+Due to these added challenges and uncertainties unique to \tABR, traditional 2D ABR algorithms cannot be directly applied to effectively solve \tABR.